lutzke/programming-notes/javascript.md

 * they can have the same name!
   * if a value is assigned with the `=`, then the setter is used
-  * otherwise, the value is simply returned
+  * otherwise, the current value is simply returned (getter)
 * convention seems to be that the property of the object that the getter and setter work on, is the same name, but with a `_` underscore in front of it.